 From time-to-time I will use my blog to share one of the many memories I have from my time living in Pennsylvania and working at QVC.
-Since it’s really hot in most of the country right now, I thought this story from a very cold and snowy winter’s day and evening might help you to cool off a bit.
-I hope you enjoy it!
+I hope you enjoy this one!
 The featured photo is my dog Mandy, who loved playing in the snow.
 She was my best friend for the 11 years she spent on this earth.

 From 1989 until 2004, I lived in “picturesque” Chester Springs, PA.
 It was about a 20 minute drive to QVC and out-of-the-way enough to be a wonderful, private getaway.
 My house was an old farm dwelling that had been redone.
 Had several acres of property and a one acre spring and stream-fed lake.
 Lived there for over 14 years and I loved it!

 One weekday January afternoon, a snowstorm came out of nowhere.
 It dropped over 4 inches of snow in less than an hour and it kept snowing.
 The forecasters were saying we would probably have over a foot of snow before it ended.
 My house was set way back from the busy Rt.
 113 but I could see that the traffic jam stretched on as as far as the eye could see.
 The cars were completely gridlocked as the road had become a sheet of ice.
 No one could get any traction.
 This included a school bus full of teenagers from a private academy that was stuck right by my driveway.